 Healthy Diverse Habitats (Mule Deer).
 Impacts mule deer could be caused by temporary displacement or loss of habitat and accidental death of individuals from travel on access roads.
 In addition, individuals near the construction area may temporarily abandon their territories due to disturbance from noise and increased human activity.
-The use of helicopters, which would increase as a result of Mitigation Measure V-4a (Construct, Operate, and Maintain with Helicopters - see Section C.15, Visual Resources), and construction noise may also reduce the day-time movement of mule deer along the ridge.
+The use of helicopters and construction noise may also reduce the day-time movement of mule deer along the ridge.
 Mule deer are most vulnerable to construction-related disturbances during their breeding seasons.
 Mule deer in the vicinity of this proposed Project may be disturbed or scared off as a result of the construction noise, but these impacts would be temporary and limited to the construction phase of the project.
 To reduce potential impacts, construction vehicles would remain on established roads except for tower construction in order to avoid unnecessary disturbances to wildlife, and vehicles would be required to drive at low speeds on NFS lands, and 15 mph on dirt roads per Mitigation Measure A-1a (Implement Construction Fugitive Dust Control Plan).
 Although construction may result in temporary impacts to this species, impacts would be considered adverse but not significant (Class III).

 Fragmentation (Mountain lion).
 The mountain lion is a far ranging species that has the potential to be present in the designated utility corridor and on non-NFS lands.
-Populations of this MIS are expected to temporarily decline or disperse during the construction phase of the proposed Project but are expected to return to their preconstruction levels following the restoration of the laydown areas and tower erection sites.
+Populations of this MIS are expected to temporarily decline or disperse during the construction phase of the proposed Project but are expected to return to their pre-construction levels following the restoration of the laydown areas and tower erection sites.
 Also, as construction is limited to relatively small areas this MIS would likely return to the designated utility corridor as work crews move to new tower locations.